AspectsLove/spicychicken/content/guides/sproots/healers.md

 ### Know who and when to bring someone back to life
 {{% notice warning %}}
-Following mechanics are more important than picking someone up who died!
+Following mechanics is more important than picking someone up who died!
 {{% /notice %}}

 {{% notice info %}}